Jim Plain vs Chandler Oaks: TEA Scores and Home Prices Compared

 What is Jim Plain Elementary’s TEA rating?

-Jim Plain Elementary received an overall C rating with a score of 76 out of 100 from the Texas Education Agency in 2025.
+Jim Plain Elementary received an overall C rating from the Texas Education Agency in 2025, with C ratings across all three accountability domains (Student Achievement, School Progress, Closing the Gaps).

 What is Chandler Oaks Elementary’s TEA rating?